-The Texas Constitutional Convention finished its preliminary work on the articles on the Executive Branch and on Methods of Amending the Constitution last week, reported Convention Delegate Bill Clayton.
+Convention finished its preliminary work on the articles on the Executive Branch and on Methods of Amending the Constitution last week, reported Convention Delegate Bill Clayton.

-The Executive Article draft; thich maintains most of the traditional powers of the Governor, prompted extensive debate on many provisions.
-The article dealing with methods of amending the new Constitution required only a majority vote for amendments, but delegates later changed the section to require a two-thirds vote of a convention to submit a new document or amendments to the operation up to legislative scrutiny should the new Constitution be adopted.
+The Executive Article draft, which maintains most of the traditional powers of the Governor, prompted extensive debate on many provisions.
+The article dealing with methods of amending the new Constitution required only a majority vote for amendments, but delegates later changed the section to require a two-thirds vote of a convention to submit a new document or amendments to the freshman courses is now available to academically talented high school students the summer before their senior year at West Texas State his summers," said Don Cates, proven academic ability and recommendations from their principals will be selected to take freshman level courses here at WT during the summer

-One of the major changes made in the Executive Article was the deletion of the Railroad Commission from its current constitutional status, leaving its
+One of the major changes made in the Executive Article was the deletion of the Railroad Commission from its current constitutional status, leaving its composed of 12 students, will present a free spring concert to